The Art Objects

 At this point, GERARD LANGLEY accepted a position as Songwriting lecturer at the newly-opened BIMM Bristol, becoming its Head of Songwriting two years later.
 Due perhaps to a justified suspicion of the music industry, the band, now featuring CHRIS SHARP as bassist, then started treating the whole enterprise as a cottage industry, releasing limited edition albums via its own website and acquiring THE FLEECE, a 450 capacity venue in Bristol.

 GERARD LANGLEY then started writing with two BIMM Bristol graduates, BEC JEVONS and MIKE YOUE on guitars, and after four or five sessions jamming at THE FLEECE with JOHN LANGLEY and CHRIS SHARP this new line-up had come up with much of the material that would become “WELCOME, STRANGER!” in 2017.
 A well-received (and sold-out) tour raised the profile of the band to a height it had not achieved since “BEATSONGS”, but before the album could be fully distributed GERARD LANGLEY was hospitalised with cancer.
 During GERARD’s recovery (and lockdown), the band still managed to play their regular December gig at THE FLEECE, every year seeing it sell out earlier and earlier until, in the last two years, they have had to add a second gig at THE EXCHANGE.
 Also during this time, some rather sporadic (unsurprisingly in the circumstances) sessions have resulted in the forthcoming “CULTURE GUN” album, due to be released in April 2023.
-An expanded vinyl release of “SWAGGER” has also just been released on the LATE NIGHT IN GLASGOW label.
+An expanded vinyl release of “SWAGGER” has also just been released on the LAST NIGHT FROM GLASGOW label.
 As always, there’s more to come.
 So… watch this space!!!